iifawzi/foodi/README.md

 Also when any of the ingredients' stock level reaches 50%, the system should send an email message to alert the merchant that they need to buy more of this ingredient.

-In the sections below, I will explain the requirements that have been approached, the architecture, decisions, and thoughts.
+In the sections below, I will explain the architecture, decisions, and thoughts.

 ## Installation

-The system is configured in a way that it can work with MySQL, Postgres, and SQLite. if you're willing to run it manually you can follow the following steps:
+The system is configured in a way that it can work with `MySQL`, `Postgres`, and `SQLite`. if you're willing to run it manually you can follow the following steps:

 1. Install composer dependencies: